 - Is ready-to-eat food intended for retail sale by that business.

 To find out about more about the requirements and a list of training organisations that provide Food Safety Supervisor Training visit the Department of Health website.

 It is a requirement under the Food Act 2008 that any person handling food for the public must demonstrate adequate experience or training.

-Add FoodSafe Online to your cart and then use the code FSAUGMR317 at the checkout which will remove the associated cost.
-Upon completion, the course will generate a certificate as proof of completion.
+Visit FoodSafe Online to access the training and use the code FSAUGMR317 at the checkout to remove associated cost.